simecek/GoogleCloud/docker_restarting.md

 # Stop And Restart Docker Container

 To save money, it is advised to run VMs only when you actually use them.
 However, it is a bit tricky to do so with docker containers.
-There are three issues: after VM rebooting the docker service must be restarted, the docker container itself must be restarted and the disks must be remounted.
+There are at least three issues: after VM rebooting, the docker service must be restarted, the docker container itself must be restarted and the disks must be remounted.

 ### Docker daemon

 There is a difference between Ubuntu 14.10 and Ubuntu 15.04 in boot and service manager.
-Ubuntu 14.04 (`upstart`) restarts the docker daemon automatically, while for Ubuntu 15.04 onwards (`systemd`) you need to register docker service with
+Ubuntu 14.04 (`upstart`) restarts the docker daemon automatically, while for Ubuntu 15.04 onwards (`systemd`) you need to register docker service with the following command

 ```
 sudo systemctl enable docker
 ```

-For the moment I would recommend to use Ubuntu 14.10.
+For the moment I would recommend to use Ubuntu 14.10 because of that.

 ### Docker container restart